hemantksingh/messup-learn/People/Leadership.md

   - On discovering new information (e.g. Organization restructure plan), **bounce a question back**, e.g. *So what impact would the organization restructure have on the project teams?*
   - Get back with an answer in case of an unknown.
 Mention the **process** you will follow to get the answer.
 Give an indicative answer to manage expectations. *In our experience ...*
   - Bounce a question back.
 Have you set out a budget for this piece of work?
 - Using humour to put your point across can be effective communication strategy in certain situations.
-Avoid plagiarizing but use for inspiration - <https://www.daily-stuff.com/funniest-notes-people-have-written-to-complete-strangers/6?xcmg=1>
+Avoid plagiarizing but use inspiration.
 - Consider the impact of body language and non verbal communication on your message.
-Practicing mindfulness, deep breathing and visualization before an important presentation can help in calming nerves and relaxation.
+This requires you to be fully present and be mindful of not only the thoughts but also the emotions around you.
+  - Closed positions like crossed arms represent defensiveness
+  - Open hands and hand movements while speaking represent confidence
+  - Eye movements give out a lot about whether you are being listened to or ignored

 ## Influence

 - Why should anyone listen to you?
+Reflect on your level of influence and where it comes from
+  - Genuineness?
+  - Confidence with clarity?
-Reflect on your level of influence and where it comes from.
-You cannot win an argument - Avoid proving someone wrong, even if they are.
+- You cannot win an argument - Avoid proving someone wrong, even if they are.
 Let them have their moment of authority and deflect the conversation onto something positive.
-Conflict can be seen as 'influence failed'
+Conflict can be seen as 'influence failed'.
+Remember - *Conflict is **not** about **you***
   - Change people without giving offense or arouse resentment.
 Always **talk about your own mistakes first**.
 If you have made a mistake, admit that you're wrong and do it emphatically rather than defending yourself. *Dale Carnegie* suggests you own your mistake and vent how terrible the mistake was so you deflate the other person's anger.
     > *The only way I can get you to do anything is by giving you what you want*
   - When disagreeing with someone **make your point in a general sense**.
 Tackle the problem rather than the individual.
 Rejection of a viewpoint results in anger and pain